 - Purified grade - also called “pure” or “practical grade”, this meets no official standard and not pure enough for food, drug, or medicinal use.

-- Technical grade - is used for commercial and industrial purposes but not pure enough to be offered for food, drug, or medicinal use of any kind.
+- Technical grade - is used for commercial and industrial purposes but is not pure enough to be utilized in food, drug, or medicinal use of any kind.

 Application Methods of Cleaning with Isopropyl Alcohol

-As mentioned above, isopropyl alcohol is also available is a different grades, or percentage of solvent to water, to fit is specific applications.
+As mentioned above, isopropyl alcohol is also available in different grades, or percentages of solvent to water, to fit a variety of specific applications.
 When deciding on the best isopropyl product for a particular manufacturing or repair process, first decide on the grade of solvent, then the packaging.

-- Bulk containers - Isopropyl alcohol is packaged in gallons, 5-gallons, drums and even totes for automated dispensing.
-In most cases, a spigot can be attached to the 1 and 5 gallon containers for convenient dispensing for benchtop or workstation use.
+- Bulk containers - Isopropyl alcohol is packaged in 1 gallon bottles, 5-gallon containers, 54-gallon drums, and even totes for automated dispensing.
+In most cases, a spigot can be attached to the 1 and 5 gallon containers for convenient dispensing in benchtop or workstation use.
 When transferring to another container, make sure the smaller bottle is properly marked with the chemical name and warning information.

 - Small bottles / spray bottles - To avoid the risk and hassle of pouring and labelling smaller containers, isopropyl alcohol is also available in smaller plastic containers like pints and quarts.
 Some have a trigger spray attachment for convenient cleaning.

 - Pump dispensers / dauber bottles - Empty bottles are available to make dispensing even more convenient.
 A wipe or swab can be saturated in the opening, which is filled with a valve when the user pushes down.
-This keeps the isopropyl alcohol sealed, which avoids cross contamination when a wipe is resaturated after use, and drawing in moisture from the ambient air.
+This keeps the isopropyl alcohol sealed, which avoids cross contamination when a wipe is resaturated after use, causing it to draw in moisture from the ambient air.
 These bottles can come with a variety of features including ESD-safe materials and a selection of labels for standard chemicals like IPA.

-- Presaturated wipes - For the ideal mix of form and function, wipes are available that are already saturated with isopropyl alcohol.
-They can come in pop-up tubs where the wipes are pulled up from the top, plastic boxes or pouches that reduce linting caused by wipe perforations, and even individually wrapped, which are perfect for field maintenance because they fit perfectly in a tool box.
+- Presaturated wipes - For the ideal mix of form and function, wipes are available, and are already saturated with isopropyl alcohol.
+They can come in pop-up tubs where the wipes are pulled up from the top, plastic boxes or pouches that reduce linting caused by wipe perforations, and even individually wrapped packages.
+The individually wrapped wipes are perfect for field maintenance because they fit neatly in a tool box.

 54 gallon drum